Have you noticed that other people’s basil plants end up super bushy and they have tons more leaves to harvest than you do?

-When pruned correctly and on a regular basis, basil will grow more quickly and produce more leaves for you.
+When pruned correctly, basil will grow more quickly and produce more leaves for you.
 If you don’t prune regularly, your plants may become stagnant and start to put off basil flowers.
 This article will teach you how to prune basil so that it grows strong and healthy!

 Pruning vs Harvesting Basil Plants

 Pruning is the act of cutting off or removing parts of a plant that are dead, diseased, damaged, or unproductive.
 But with certain plants, like basil, pruning is also a method of harvesting your leaves.